berachain/cosmprund/design.md

 # Design

-We want to take in the tendermint state and blocks db store then call prune on them.
+We want to take in the cometbft state and blocks db store then call prune on them.

 ### CMD